 Detailed Estimates of Chick-fil-A Franchise Costs Based on Item 7 (Estimated Initial Investment) of Chick-fil-A’s 2021 Franchise Disclosure Document

-- Chick fil A’s principal business is the development of a chain of retail quick-service restaurants specializing in a boneless breast of chicken sandwich.
+- Chick-fil-A’s principal business is the development of a chain of retail quick-service restaurants specializing in a boneless breast of chicken sandwich.
 Most of these restaurants are operated by franchised operators who are independent contractors.

-- Chick fil A also licenses and continues to offer licenses to prospective Chick fil A licensees from time to time who have access to locations such as schools, workplaces, universities, airports, hospitals, and other similar locations to sell Chick fil A brand products at such locations.
-Chick fil A offers its licenses under a separate Disclosure Document.
+- Chick-fil-A also licenses and continues to offer licenses to prospective Chick-fil-A licensees who have access to locations such as schools, workplaces, universities, airports, hospitals, and other similar locations to sell Chick-fil-A brand products at such locations.
+Chick-fil-A offers its licenses under a separate Disclosure Document.

-- Chick fil A Restaurants are established in free-standing locations as well as in non-free-standing locations, including mall and in-line units, non-traditional locations (“satellite units”) and locations which are drive thru only.
+- Chick-fil-A Restaurants are established in free-standing locations as well as in non-free-standing locations, including mall and in-line units, non-traditional locations (“satellite units”) and locations which are drive-thru only.

 - Mall units are generally located in shopping malls and shopping centers.